Cart 0

 AN_Small.jpg

-Appearing throughout The Giantess Speaks’ creative outputs, whether performative or literary, is Abigail’s alter-ego “Nancy.”
-Inspired by the 1958 B-movie Attack of the 50-ft Woman, “Nancy” sees Abigail reimagine the film’s titular monster, Nancy Archer, as a proudly queer, neurodivergent, rebellious riot-grrrl giantess hellbent on eviscerating all worldly trace of misogyny, queer/transphobia, ableism, and the utterly insatiable capitalist exploitation of Earth’s vulnerable natural landscapes, creatures and communities.
+Appearing throughout The Giantess Speaks’ creative outputs, whether performative, visual, or literary, is Abigail’s alter-ego “Nancy.”
+Deriving her name from the 1958 B-movie Attack of the 50-ft Woman, “Nancy” sees Abigail — herself an extremely tall trans woman — reimagine the film’s titular monster, Nancy Archer, as a proudly queer, neurodivergent, rebellious riot-grrrl giantess hellbent on eviscerating all worldly trace of misogyny, queerphobia, ableism, and the utterly insatiable capitalist exploitation of Earth’s vulnerable natural landscapes, creatures and communities.
 Through the media of live theatre, ritualistic participatory performance art, and experimental fiction, The Giantess Speaks tells the tale of a woman actively attempting to turn herself into an omnipotent giant goddess whose deviant body can fatally disrupt and destroy entire oppressive socio-political systems single-handedly.
 No longer needing to rely upon the deus-ex-machina of an extraterrestrial encounter to turn her into her oppressors’ worst nightmare, this brand new re-imagining of Nancy is able to mutate her misfit queer body into a sublime, sapphic harbinger of utopian potentialities using nothing but her own scientific genius and pure, irrepressible moxie — and have herself a lot of fun in the process.

 “After all, nuclear armageddon ain’t nothin’ but foreplay…”

-The Giantess Speaks is currently in the research and development stage.
-Intended to be a long-term endeavour, the project will eventually be realised in a number of connected creative and academic outcomes over the coming years.
-These include the collation of an ethnographic research archive incorporating research interview extracts and other collected ephemera derived from size community spaces — which the Wellcome Collection have agreed to accept into their library archives upon project completion — and a one-woman interactive stage show.
+The Giantess Speaks is intended to be a long-term endeavour, realised across a vast number of connected creative and academic outcomes over the coming few years.
+These include the collation of an ethnographic archive incorporating research interview extracts and other collected ephemera derived from size community spaces — which the Bishopsgate Institute have agreed to accept into their Kink, Fetish, and Alternative Sexualities archive — as well as a series of panel talks, exhibitions, short performances, and a longer one-woman stage show.
 It will conclude completely in 2028 with the publication of a book featuring an original piece of long-form fiction, interview extracts, academic essays, and original graphic artworks.

 THE SEVEN-FOOT SLUT